lbdvriesGT/pymed/README.md

 - "keywords",
 - "mesh",                     --> returns MeSH terms
 - "mesh_id",                  --> returns MeSH id
-- "mesh_full",                --> returns object with both MeSH term and id
+- "mesh_full",                --> returns object with MeSH term, id and tree
+- "mainTree",                 ---> returns a collection of the first 3 alphanumerics (no duplicates) related to the MeSh terms of the article example: ["C02", "M04", "T02"]
 - "journal",
 - "publication_date",
 - "authors",